Dylan-Harden3/AutoDriveRL/README.md

 # CSCE 642 Project
 ## Setup
-You can setup the environment using conda + pip or virtual env + pip, Python version 3.10.12 is required.
+You can set up the environment using conda + pip or virtual env + pip, Python version 3.10.12 is required.

 To install the packages run
 ```bash